-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 On the one hand, Democrats gave Republicans a pretty big stick to whack them with by not including bribery or obstruction of justice.
 Arguably, nothing was more litigated in this public impeachment process than the idea of a "quid pro quo" or "bribery."

 Obstruction of justice seemed to be a late addition when the public impeachment process got to the Judiciary Committee.
-It related to the instances of potential obstruction laid out in the Mueller Report.
+It related to the instances of potential obstruction laid out in the Mueller report on Russian interference in the 2016 elections.
 At the end of the day, moderates were able to narrow the focus to keep impeachment trained on the Ukraine affair — and what they see as the president's clear abuse of power.
 It was a compromise that the overwhelming number of Democrats agree on.

 The NPR Politics Podcast